across-suffolk/TwilightTimer/README.md

 The system is to run headerless and without any echo or text output.
 The logging module is used to record activity, which also picks up logging output from the schedule module.
 The os module is used to create a timestamp file name for the log file each time the script is run. https://realpython.com/python-logging/

 ## Issues yet to resolve
-(a) The log shows that the job function 'switch_off' is being called twice, two minutes apart, with the first occuring on time according to the schedule times obtained by PHP.
+1. The log shows that the job function 'switch_off' is being called twice, two minutes apart, with the first occuring on time according to the schedule times obtained by PHP.
 Unusual that the second event occurs exactly 2 minutes later.
 * Could this be caused by serial schedules being set, one before midnight and one after
 * The two minute difference may vary if the first schedule is set based on the previous days calculated times
 * (currently very near to equinox).